-34The Medical Devices Regulations: Implications on Healthcare and other Related Establishments, Bulletin No. 18 Competent Authority (UK), February 2011.
+&lt;sup>34 The Medical Devices Regulations: Implications on Healthcare and other Related Establishments, Bulletin No. 18 Competent Authority (UK), February 2011.

-35 MHRA-EC Medical Devices Directives Guidance Note 1 (Guidance for Manufacturers in Clinical Investigations to be Carried out in the UK, February 2012).
+&lt;sup>35 MHRA-EC Medical Devices Directives Guidance Note 1 (Guidance for Manufacturers in Clinical Investigations to be Carried out in the UK, February 2012).